ManjotSinghSindhu/FINANCIAL-RISK-ANALYSIS/README.md

 2. Calculating the return of a portfolio of securities ( stock indicies, etc..)
 3. Risk, Standard deviation and Variance
 4. Relationship between securities (Correlation and Covariance, and calculations )
-5. Regressions; how to run regressions,  αα ,  ββ ,  R2R2
+5. Regressions; how to run regressions,  α ,  β ,  R^2
 6. Markowitz's Portfolio Theory: a.
 CAPM (Capital Asset Pricing Model) : the most widely used asset pricing model b.
 Calculating Cost of Capital c.
 Sharp Ratio
 7. Monte Carlo Simulation a.
 Derivatives Pricing b.
 Stock Pricing c.
 Corporate Finance